Board of directors

 Laura Alabre, Events Coordinator and GPAP Case Manager

 Laura joined Men Having Babies in February 2017 as the organization was welcoming the fourth “class” of Stage II Gay Parenting Assistance Program (GPAP) recipients.
-Laura’s responsibilities include Stage II GPAP case management and coordination of the selection and matching process.
-She also provides support in conference production and coordination.
+Laura’s responsibilities include assisting Stage I candidates through the application and evaluation process, and Stage II case management and coordination of the selection and matching process.
+She also provides support in conference coordination.
 Prior to that she worked at CT Fertility as the Third Party Journey Coordinator, Egg Donor Matching Coordinator as well as a liaison to Israeli patients.
 Laura has also previously been a known egg donor to several couples all over the world to support their dreams of becoming parents, because having children has been her most treasured life experience.
 She lives in Connecticut with her two amazing children, Malia and Jordan.

 Katelyn C. Jakobsen, LICSW, Social Worker